-Although not recommended, cabinets may be installed on top of this product.
+Although not recommended, cabinets may be installed on top of this product (See the product's limited warranty for details).

 SUNLIGHT:

 Depending on the species, your flooring will naturally change color "patina" with prolonged exposure to sunlight.
 Use of window coverings, shades, or tinting your windows is recommended to slow this natural process.